Self-Promotion for Writers

 - Contact local media to draw attention to your most recent work.
 Television, radio and newspaper interviews or coverage will be important promotional tools as they reach a wide-ranging audience.

-- A writer may be responsible to foot the bill for any promotional work they are required to do.
+- A writer may be responsible for footing the bill for any promotional work they are required to do.
 Using some or your entire advance may be a good source of income in order to fund your promotional work, the better you promote your work, the bigger your sales and income will be

 - Talk to local distributors.
 These distributors tend to be smaller in size and more willing to help local artists